AndaRebeca/WAD-/README.md

 # WAD-
-Online Store
+Food App

 Requirements and Specifications
-- multiple types of products
+- multiple types of recipes
-- the user can order/reserve products
+- the user can login and upload/see/search new recipes
-- the admin can upload/delete products